kartoza/geodata-mart/README.md

 ### Framework

 This application was modified from cookiecutter-django, and the [project docs](https://cookiecutter-django.readthedocs.io/en/latest/) may be helpful to developers.

+### Settings

+It is desirable to aim for [dev-prod-parity](https://12factor.net/dev-prod-parity).
+The `production.py` settings exclude many functions from `dev.py`, such as debug and dev tools and a change in email service configuration.
+The `frontend.py` settings replicate `dev`, but disable white noise and the offline caching of django-compressor to allow more dynamic loading and modification of frontend assets.

 ### Running commands